 Factors governing productivity, population dynamics, distribution of organisms in major ecosystems of the ocean, emphasis on ecology of pelagic zone.
 OCN majors only.
 Pre: consent.

 Marine geological processes, ocean basin structure and tectonics, sedimentation.
-Pre: GG/ERTH 101.
+Pre: ERTH 101.

 Chemical processes occurring in marine waters; why they occur and how they affect oceanic environment.
 Pre: CHEM 171.